 Housing your new baby Cherry Head Red-Footed tortoise Outdoors

 This species is native to tropical areas and prefers a humid climate.
 A sturdy, escape-proof enclosure can be provided outdoors and a sprinkler or mister can be used to increase the humidity if needed.
 A muddy wallow will be used as well as a pan of clean water for your tortoise to crawl into.
 An area densely planted with vegetation provides a cool retreat and a natural habitat.
-A doghouse-type shelter can be used for adult cherry head red-footed tortoises and the enclosure should be heated if nighttime temperatures drop below 65-70 degrees.
+A doghouse-type shelter can be used for adult cherry head tortoises for sale and the enclosure should be heated if nighttime temperatures drop below 65-70 degrees.
 Daytime temperatures can safely reach up to 95 degrees for a baby cherry head tortoise.